Horse care at Millhaven

 WHAT TYPE OF FEED DO YOU STOCK?

 Some horses receive modest amounts of sweet feed with 11% protein.
-We stock a wide variety of premium feed, such as high fat feed for hard keepers, low starch feed for horses that need a low-carb diet and senior feed for older horses.
+We stock premium feed, such as senior feed and low-fat feed to meet the needs of individual horses.

-We surcharge for premium feed and fat supplements because they cost far more than sweet feed, which is included in board.
+We surcharge for premium feed and fat supplements because they cost far more than sweet feed, which is included in the cost of board.

 WHAT TYPE OF HAY IS FED?

-Usually grass hay, sometimes mixed with timothy.
+Grass hay mixed with some timothy.
 We use square hay bales provided by a local hay grower with beautiful, well-maintained fields.
 We do not use round bales.